aimenux/YarpDemo/README.md

 > In this demo, i m using [Yarp](https://microsoft.github.io/reverse-proxy) in order to build a lightweight app gateway intercepting requests and redirecting them to backend microservices.
 >
-> The solution is organized as follow :
+> The solution is organized as follows :
 >
 > - `AppGateway` : a webapi with yarp integration and configuration
 > - `CustomersMicroservice` : a webapi listing fake customers